xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 task genDocs, "Create code documentation for zos":
     exec "nim doc  --threads:on --project src/zos.nim "
 {% endhighlight %}
-and now it works just fine, and earned it's place in the Good parts.
+and now it works just fine, and earned its place in the Good parts.

 ## the OK